nicolemne/python-hangman-game/README.md

   + Description: The menu for selecting difficulty appeared twice
   + Expected behaviour: Choosing a difficulty and go straight into the game
   + Actual behaviour: The menu for selecting difficulty appeared again after you had chosen a difficulty, and did not go straight into the play_game function
-  + Fix: Remove second function call inside the game_difficulty function
+  + Fix: Remove the second function call inside the game_difficulty function

 + Only one blank (hidden) letter
   + Description: Only one blank letter appeared
   + Expected behaviour: Display a blank space or underscore for each letter in the word
   + Actual behaviour: Only showing the first letter, the rest removed
-  + Fix: Check for correct word instead of guessed letters.
+  + Fix: Check for the correct word instead of guessed letters.

 + Launching default
   + Description: Launching default difficulty instead of chosen difficulty from the game_difficulty function
-  + Expected behaviour: Start game with selected difficulty level
+  + Expected behaviour: Start the game with the selected difficulty level
-  + Actual behaviour: Always launching game in default level
+  + Actual behaviour: Always launching the game in the default level
   + Fix: Removed call function play_game from inside start_options

 ## Credits

 ### Code Used

-I have used the following student's projects to help me structure my program and build my code, as well as a video.
+I have used the following student projects to help me structure my program and build my code, as well as a video.

 - [Gibbo101](https://github.com/gibbo101/hangman)
 - [TaraHelberg](https://github.com/TaraHelberg/Hang-Hangman)